Looking to Science to Explain the Effectiveness of EFT Tapping

 Beyond Pavlov and Counter-Conditioning

-So if an early memory, like being a kid and having your bathing suit fall off after diving in a pool, may well set up an unconscious pattern.
+So an early memory, like being a kid and having your bathing suit fall off after diving in a pool, may well set up an unconscious beliefs and behavioral patterns.
 Perhaps ever since the incident you never feel comfortable in a bathing suit, even decades later.
 Thank Pavlov for helping you understand this classic example of a conditioned response (especially if it happened more than once!).
 The implicit body memory of embarrassment may well be embedded in both the neural networks of your brain and in your body; perhaps your face starts to flush, your palms get sweaty or your heart begins to beat faster with just the thought of putting on a bathing suit.
 Using EFT with such an incident may also be calling into play what is in psychological circles known as counter-conditioning.
 Whereas the original “conditioned response” would be entertaining the thought of going to the beach and putting on a swimsuit brings up uncomfortable feelings of perhaps self-judgment or embarrassment, implementing the tapping process may just be creating a “newly-conditioned” or re-conditioned response.
 Upon imagining the original incident, introducing self-witnessing and self-acceptance statements, while tapping and creating electromagnetic signals, the potential for re-wiring in the brain may just well be setting up the result that is seen so often; the ability to contemplate and speak of what had forever been a stressful re-telling, that now appears as neutral or perhaps even amusing.

 “Counter-conditioning” offers another option, a second neural choice for the brain, though under certain conditions and stressful triggering situations, the original learning may again peek through.
 Counter-conditioning is not necessarily therefore the same as permanent change or erasure of the past memory.